So, you want to self-manage your rental property?

 Conducting an Eviction

 The eviction process can be a long and messy legal battle between a landlord and a tenant.
 When self-managing your rental property, you may not have the best resources available.
 This means you have to learn about the eviction process in your area and hire a professional.

 Evicting tenants isn’t an easy process and sometimes doesn’t always end with the tenant leaving.
 This can cause you to stress, waste time, and spend money on professional services.

 5. Limiting Property Investment to One Area

 Landlords who self-manage their rental property aren’t getting the most out of their investment.
-When you choose to self-manage, you must purchase a rental property in the area where you live.
+According to this Long Beach property management company when you choose to self-manage, you must purchase a rental property in the area where you live.
 This is so you can maintain the property and help your tenants when needed.